Warring Libya rivals sign truce but tough political talks ahead

 Haftar’s assault on Tripoli last year was launched as U.N.
 Secretary General Antonio Guterres had arrived in Tripoli to prepare for peace talks.

-As that assault collapsed this summer thanks to Turkish backing for the GNA, Egypt threatened to directly intervene, raising the spectre of a bloody regional escalation.
+As that assault collapsed this summer, thanks to Turkish backing for the GNA, Egypt threatened to intervene directly, raising the spectre of a bloody regional escalation.

-It put Libya’s energy facilities, the biggest prize for both sides in the OPEC member state, on the front line as mercenaries marched into ports and oilfields.
+Libya’s energy facilities, the biggest prize for both sides, were on the front line as mercenaries marched into ports and oilfields.

-However, the United Nations is also pushing an economic track in the talks to seek agreement between the major factions on the future management of Libya’s wealth and its sovereign institutions.
+However, the United Nations is also pushing an economic track to seek agreement between the major factions on the future management of Libya’s wealth and its sovereign institutions.

 “What prevails among (Libyan factions) is a desire to re-start the economy,” said Jalel Harchaoui, an analyst working on Libya.
-“That alignment is frail and temporary,” he warned.
+“That alignment is frail and temporary.”

+Guterres said he hoped to appoint the current U.N.
+Middle East envoy, the Bulgarian Nickolay Mladenov, as the new Libya envoy to replace Ghassan Salame, who quit in March due to stress.

-Reporting By Stephanie Nebehay, Reuters Libya newsroom and Angus McDowall; Editing by Gareth Jones and Angus MacSwan, William Maclean
+Reporting by Stephanie Nebehay in Geneva, Reuters Libya newsroom, Angus McDowall, and by Michelle Nichols at the United Nations; Editing by William Maclean and Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.